notrewd/Unity-Essentials/docs/Components/GameSounds.md

 }
 ```

+{% endcode %}

+{% hint style="info" %}
-_Upon the creation of a GameSound, a new GameObject will be created with an audio source that is attached to it.
+Upon the creation of a GameSound, a new GameObject will be created with an audio source that is attached to it.
 This GameObject is automatically managed by the GameSounds system.
-If not specified otherwise, the GameSound will be destroyed once the audio finishes playing._
+If not specified otherwise, the GameSound will be destroyed once the audio finishes playing.
+{% endhint %}

 ## Configuring a GameSound

 Now, you probably want a little bit more flexibility when it comes to playing sounds.
 What about volume?
 Or spatial blending?
 For those cases, you can **create** a GameSound, configure it, and then play it.
 You can create a sound by calling the `GameSounds.CreateSound()` method and then you can chain methods on to it to configure it.
 Remember to always call `Play()` at the end if you want to play your sound afterwards.

+{% code title="MySoundCreator.js" lineNumbers="true" %}

 ```cs
 using Essentials.Core.GameSounds;